 06. Sony Xperia XZ2

 You have to at least give a few moments’ consideration to a phone that comes from the same company putting out PlayStations, which are still among the most capable consoles in the gaming world.
 It’s essentially just a well-rounded phone for gaming, even if Sony phones aren’t typically recognized in the major U.S. market.
-Its biggest perk that not all phones on this list necessarily support is space for microSD card that can store additional gaming content if the phone is overloaded.
+It’s the biggest perk that not all phones on this list necessarily support is space for microSD cards that can store additional gaming content if the phone is overloaded.

 07. Google Pixel 2 XL

 The Google Pixel line is too often ignored in conversations like this one.
 With full access to the Google Play store and some of the Android-specific games therein (as mentioned regarding the Samsung Galaxy line), the Google Pixel phones also happen to be arguably the best iPhone imitations outside of Apple.
 The Pixel 2 XL is just a nice, solid phone for gaming with a 6-inch screen with very small bezels, front-facing speakers, and an up-to-date Snapdragon 835 processor.
 It’s not the best on the market, but it won’t disappoint you.